Last updated June 30, 2021

 One of the most frequent problems for someone who has locked to an older buildpack version is when they encounter an error that prevents them from deploying.
 They find that the error was fixed in a more recent version of the buildpack, but in order to upgrade they must fix the original incompatibility.
 If this happens during a critical time then there is no emergency escape valve.
 They must spend time fixing their app.
 It is much better to stay up to date and not lock to a specific release version.

 Heroku does not guarantee that locking to an older release will work forever.
-A part of the platform that requires an integration change may occur and introduce bugs or problems.
+Platform changes may introduce incompatibilities with historical versions.
 If you encounter a new issue while deploying using a locked release you will be required to upgrade to the latest release before we can troubleshoot.
 No fixes will be backported to older releases.
 To mitigate these problems, only lock to a release for short periods of time.

 To use a specific release version you can use the